DPDK/dpdk/doc/guides/tools/dts.rst

 Configuring DTS
 ~~~~~~~~~~~~~~~

-DTS configuration is split into nodes and test runs and build targets within test runs,
+DTS configuration is split into nodes and test runs,
-and follows a defined schema as described in `Configuration Schema`_.
+and must respect the model definitions
+as documented in the DTS API docs under the ``config`` page.
+The root of the configuration is represented by the ``Configuration`` model.
-By default, DTS will try to use the ``dts/conf.yaml`` :ref:`config file <configuration_schema_example>`,
+By default, DTS will try to use the ``dts/conf.yaml`` :ref:`config file <configuration_example>`,
 which is a template that illustrates what can be configured in DTS.

 The user must have :ref:`administrator privileges <sut_admin_user>`